András Maróy (Software Engineer, Avatao)

 In the case a secret key ever gets compromised the first step is always rotating the key.
 There are steps that can be taken to remove published keys from version control, close gaps allowing access to the metadata service, etc. but once a key is exposed it is insecure and must be replaced.

 While moving to the cloud introduces some new attack surfaces it also allows the use of tools that help us avoid these.
-The cloud providers take a lot of security considerations off our shoulders but being vigilant is still necessary.
+The cloud providers take a lot of cloud security considerations off our shoulders but being vigilant is still necessary.
 Take advantage of the tools enabled by the move to infrastructure as code to make your code safer, more reliable and solve problems faster.
 Keep an eye out for common mistakes that can be exploited to avoid the same mistakes others made.

 Reading Time: 9 minutes Security champions play a vital role in establishing and maintaining a security culture in an engineering organization.
 See how to turn your developers into security champions!